WilliamBonvini/williamsblog/content/research/sydraw/index.md

 ### High level overview

-Syndalib (Synthetic Data Library) is a python library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
+Sydraw (Synthetic Data Library) is a python library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
 Checkout the GitHub repository for a comprehensive description of its functionalities.

 ![](imgs/syndalib.png)